bowers/get-imds/README.md

 # get-imds
-Script to read common Instance MetaData Service (IMDS) values from multiple public clouds
+Bash script to read common Instance MetaData Service (IMDS) values from multiple public clouds.

 Returns just the text string of the value.
 Auto-detects which cloud an instance is running on (AWS, Microsoft Azure, Google Cloud, or Oracle Cloud).